Establish a solid credit history for your business to improve your financing options.

 - Check with vendors to be sure they report their credit arrangements to the major credit bureaus.

-- Submitting trade references to Dun & Bradstreet, which tracks business credit, can also help ensure your trade relationships are captured properly so they can help build your business credit.
+- Submit trade references to Dun & Bradstreet, which tracks business credit, to help ensure that your trade relationships are captured properly.

 4On-time payments